Labbgrupp42Dat076/labs/README.md

 ## Project Documentation
 - The **Swagger API documentation** can be accessed at: [http://localhost:8080/api-docs](http://localhost:YOUR_PORT/api-docs)
-- A more detailed **project report**, outlining the project structure and additional information, is available within the repository.
+- A more detailed **project report**, outlining the project structure and additional information, is available within the at the root of this repository.